cbeams/bitcoin-rt/spring/README.md

 The only transaction data coming through at the moment are trades from the [MtGox] Bitcoin exchange.

-# Running the Sample
+# Building and Running the Sample

 The sample uses [Gradle][] to build the project.

+Ideally you want to deploy this sample against Servlet containers that support **JSR-356**, such as the forthcoming *Tomcat 8*.
+Nevertheless, you can also deploy the sample to slightly older containers such as *Tomcat 7*.
+In that case *SockJS* will fallback to either Streaming or Long-Polling.

+## Build the Sample

+### For Containers Supporting JSR-356

+`./gradlew clean build`

+### For older Containers NOT Supporting JSR-356

-1. Build the application: `./gradlew clean war`
+`./gradlew clean build -PnoJSR356`

+This will include the *Tyrus* libraries to the War.

+## Run the Sample

 2. Copy the war file from `build/libs` to e.g. Tomcat's webapps folder
 3. Start your container
 4. Open your browser: `http://localhost:8080/bitcoin-spring/`